-Recognized as one of the country's 83 doctoral research universities by The Carnegie Foundation for the Advancement of Teaching, Oakland University offers its more than 19,000 students opportunities to work directly on research projects with expert faculty who bring current knowledge right to the classroom.
+Recognized as a doctoral, Carnegie Classification R2 "High Research Activity" university, Oakland offers its more than 18,000 students opportunities to work directly on research projects with expert faculty who bring current knowledge right to the classroom.
 In all its activities, Oakland University strives to exemplify educational leadership.
-Anchored by a strong liberal arts program, the university is organized into the College of Arts and Sciences, schools of Business Administration, Education and Human Services, Engineering and Computer Science, Health Sciences, Nursing, The Honors College and Oakland University William Beaumont School of Medicine.
+Anchored by a strong liberal arts program, the university is organized into the College of Arts and Sciences (which includes a School of Music, Theatre and Dance), schools of Business Administration, Education and Human Services, Engineering and Computer Science, Health Sciences, Nursing, The Honors College and Oakland University William Beaumont School of Medicine.

-The university's full-time faculty, which numbers more than 700, has a distinguished record of research and scholarship.
+The university's full-time faculty, which numbers more than 600, has a distinguished record of research and scholarship.
 Faculty members have won some of the most prestigious awards made by government agencies and private foundations.
-Oakland received more than \$39 million in grants and funding for research efforts across multiple disciplines in the 2017-18 fiscal year.
+Oakland received more than \$23 million in total awards for research efforts across multiple disciplines in the 2020 fiscal year.
 Studies in biological and physical sciences and nondestructive testing attract national and international attention to Oakland University.
 Its highly recognized Eye Research Institute is the only major eye research center in the United States not associated with a medical school.
 The Center for Biomedical Research resides in the College of Arts and Sciences and facilitates collaborative biomedical research projects with core facilities and equipment.
-The Oakland University William Beaumont School of Medicine, Michigan's first new M.D.-granting (allopathic) medical school in 47 years, earned full LCME accreditation and enrollments total of 475 students.
+The Oakland University William Beaumont School of Medicine, Michigan's first new M.D.- granting (allopathic) medical school in 47 years, earned full LCME accreditation and enrollments total of nearly 500 students.